-Factory Town finally did achieve its Early-Access-Release and can now reach a huge audience on Steam.
-While the gameplay reminds me of Factorio or The Settlers, Erik Asmussen, the only developer behind the title, brings his very own style into the title.
+Factory Town finally did achieve its Early-Access-Release in March and can now reach a huge audience on Steam.
+While the gameplay reminds me of Factorio or the Anno Series, Erik Asmussen, the only developer behind the title, brings his very own style into the title.

 It neither plays like Factorio, nor Satisfactory, nor any other similar game.
 Even though it seems super easy to compare these games, they only have the basics in common: Gather resources, craft items, research, craft better items and repeat.
 Still, the game is totally different.

 At the beginning the player only owns a base, which is the warehouse at the same time.
 The first production line for planks can be started with some available workers.
 In order to finally get more workers, to produce more goods, you need housing for your workers.
 Slowly a village is building up.

 The different types of coins are essential to build factories and automation systems.
 You can earn coins by selling items to your markets and houses, of which they are in need.
 For example they need food, clothing, medicine and items from many more categories.

 Not only coins will be gathered by selling items: If your markets are very well supplied with items, the happiness of all your workers will increase.
 This will directly lead to faster working villagers.
 Then it necessary to sustainably produce these items and bring them to the village via complex conveyor systems.